 Vince Flett - Continued

 Despite these challenges, Mr. Becker, with Vince’s support, "bit the bullet" and in 1956 hired Russ Urquart, an experienced back office executive, to come in as Controller and take charge of all Chicago and New York back office operations, and the related forward planning.
-Very soon, in 1961, a major portion of Becker's back office operations and bookkeeping were transferred to the Midwest Stock Exchange Service Corporation which transfer continued well into 1962.
-By that date, Russ had the assistance of Fred Carboni, of New York, and of Joe Goeschl who had moved there from Chicago, and of Ralph Coffey and Jerry Beebe in Chicago.
+Very soon, in 1961, a major portion of Becker's back office operations and bookkeeping were transferred to the Midwest Stock Exchange Service Corporation, which transfer continued well into 1962.
+By that date, Russ had the assistance of Fred Carboni of New York, Joe Goeschl, who had moved to New York from Chicago, and Ralph Coffey and Jerry Beebe in Chicago.

 Younger Key Personnel Advanced

 It was also during this period that the firm began to hold "John Langum Dinners" in various cities throughout the nation.
 John was an independent economic consultant on retainer to the firm (following the pattern set by David Friday many years earlier).
-John Langum closely followed national economic data, opinion, and trends, and wrapped them together in presenting at each dinner meeting a comprehensive view and forecast of the national economy.
+John Langum closely followed national economic data, opinion, and trends and wrapped them together to present, at each dinner meeting, a comprehensive view and forecast of the national economy.
 John was informative and entertaining.
 Langum dinners were presented periodically in a number of major U.S. cities.
-John extended the firm's reputation for thoughtful and valuable financial and economic insights, to the periodic enlightenment of investment and corporate finance officers who were existing and potential clients.
+Through this periodic enlightenment, John extended the firm's reputation for thoughtful and valuable financial and economic insights to investment and corporate finance officers who were existing or potential clients.